 These operations are subject to the interest rate risk caused by the cash flow gap between assets and liabilities, and the operations could incur losses caused by this risk.
-Efforts are made to assess interest rate risk in these operations through methods such as maturity ladder approach and duration analysis, and appropriate risk management is carried out through adjustment of procurement period limits and other means to reduce interest rate risk by diversifying the year of issue for bonds.
+Efforts are made to assess interest rate risk in these operations through methods such as maturity ladder approach and duration analysis, and appropriate risk management is carried out through adjustment of procurement period limits and other means to reduce interest rate risk.